 But, also keep in mind that you typically cannot remove a Park Hopper option from a ticket once you’ve bought it.
 Our advice?
 You might want to wait to see if you actually NEED the Park Hopping ability before you decide to pay for it, but don’t wait until you’re too late into your actual trip.

-Just like the hotels, Disney often runs a variety of discounts and deals on its tickets that you’ll want to look into.
-Right now, there’s even a deal going on that will let you get 2 days of FREE park tickets.
+Just like the hotels, Disney often runs a variety of discounts and deals on its park tickets that you’ll want to look into.
+Be sure to check those out!

 Okay, so you’ve picked your hotel and you know what type of tickets you want to buy — so what do you do in terms of booking?
 Well, you can book the tickets on their own and your hotel room separately.
 Or, you can book a package that includes both.

-You can also book a package that includes hotel, tickets, and the Disney Dining Plan, if it’s available.
+You can also book a package that includes hotel, tickets, and the Disney Dining Plan (once it becomes available again).
 The Dining Plan allows you to pre-pay for your food.
 You’re then given a certain number of “credits” that you can use throughout your trip.
-Right not the Dining Plan is not available though.
-If/when this returns, this is something to keep in mind if you like to feel like your trip expenses are mostly all covered before you even arrive.
+Right now the Dining Plan is not available, but it is set to return in the future.
+When the Dining Plan returns, it’s something you might want to consider if you like to feel like your trip expenses are mostly all covered before you even arrive.

 What combination of bookings is best for you?
 You’ll have to price out the discounts on hotels, tickets, and combined packages to find out.
 Often many discounts will require you to book a specific package, so check the fine print of any deals you’re eyeing.